open-sauced/pizza-cli/README.md

 WARNING: Proof of concept feature.

-Generates an OWNERS file for a given git repository.
+Generates a CODEOWNERS file for a given git repository.
 This uses a ~/.sauced.yaml configuration to attribute emails with given entities.

 The generated file specifies up to 3 owners for EVERY file in the git tree based on the